aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/ChargeAtPlayer.md

 Finally, a ChargeAtPlayer coroutine is started and set to `behaviorroutine`.

 ## ChargeAtPlayer
 This is a private coroutine specific to this behavior.
-It receives the behavior type (which is always this type) and a cooldown time (the `actioncooldown`) in frames that would have been used to smoothly return the entity.`height` to entity.`initialheight`, but in practice, it's always 0.0 which disables this feature.
+It receives the behavior type and a cooldown time (the `actioncooldown`) in frames that would have been used to smoothly return the entity.`height` to entity.`initialheight`, but in practice, it's always 0.0 which disables this feature.
 The coroutine call is assigned to `behaviorroutine` which allows the NPCControl to stop it if needed.

 - entity.`rigid` is unlocked with [LockRigid(false)](../../EntityControl/EntityControl%20Methods.md#lockrigid)
 - The `Find` sound is played on the entity